Onco.com is pleased to publish an interview with a practicing oncologist at the Helen F. Graham Cancer Center in USA.

 I am extremely optimistic about the future of Oncology.
 With rapid advancements in the field, and with newer treatments getting approved, patients have a lot to look forward to.
 CAR T-Cell Therapy is a form of Gene Therapy that has recently been approved in the USA for the treatment of Acute Lymphoid Leukemia in adults.
-Additionally, Vector Gene Transfer Studies are showing very promising results in benign hematological disorders such as Hemophilia.
+Additionally, Vector Gene Transfer Studies are showing very promising results in benign haematological disorders such as Haemophilia.
 These treatments hold excellent promise, and hope for millions of patients.

 I believe the biggest challenge at hand, will be to provide access to these treatments to millions of patients around the world.